Swoot1/ria2015/blog/2015-11-14-active-menu-item-in-react-bootstrap.markdown

 It's because the router is always matching the / in the path whether you're visiting mycoolpage.com/#/ (that's right), mycoolpage.com/#/members (that's wrong) or mycoolpage.com/#/anyotherroute since the / is present in the beginning in all of them.

 ###Solution
-Add a third parameter to the isActive function that says if the path only should match / followed by nothing and not the other paths.
+Add a third argument to the isActive function that says if the path only should match / followed by nothing and not the other paths.

-This parameter should only be true for the home link (/).
+This argument should only be true for the home link (/).

 To make a long short story short.
 Require the bootstrap elements just like I do below use them in the menuitem code block and to the important part go to the first code block and look for a comment in capitals in the render function.